 These transformational companies – plus others such as Uber, Netflix, Spotify, American Express, and Wealthfront – are in the business of uncovering, codifying, and leveraging customer, product, service, and operational knowledge (predictive behavioral and performance propensities) that deliver superior business and operational outcomes through a more compelling, continuously-learning customer experience.

 These companies are not in the tools business.
-They are more similar to the casino business, a business that derives and drives value by leveraging customer, service, and operational knowledge to create a more compelling, continuously-learning customer experience (Figure 2).
+They are more similar to the zodiac casino review business, a business that derives and drives value by leveraging customer, service, and operational knowledge to create a more compelling, continuously-learning customer experience (Figure 2).

 Figure 2: What is Your Digital Transformation Business Model